What is special about apprenticeships standards?

 - Have the support of employers including smaller businesses

-- Be sufficiently stretching so that it will require at least a year of training (before the end point assessment) with off the job training accounting for at least 20% of the apprenticeship
+- Be sufficiently stretching so that it will require at least a year of training (before the end point assessment) with off the job training accounting for at least six hours a week.

 - Align to professional registration where it exists